Why Dyndrite for material and process development workflow?

 - material (powder)

 - geometry of the part itself

 Hardware and material compensations are machine-level corrections for the manufacturing process and are accounted for in a qualification and calibration process.
-(See Qualification workflow link).
-These are machine settings based on the individual machine and the materials being used.
+These are machine settings based on the individual metal 3D printer and the materials being used.
 For example, machines tend to be different and may need custom scaling applied to parts based on where they are located within the volume.Unlock Access ↓

 The compensation for the part itself requires advanced analysis of the geometry.
 Based on “how far inside” the part you are, and the “angle” of the nearest surface, one may want different laser and geometric toolpath parameters.
 For example, you may want to expose the core of a part only every 4 layers with a high hatch distance and laser power (to focus on productivity, porosity, and material properties), while exposing specific downskins every other layer with lower laser power and hatch spacing (to avoid distortion, dross, and part powder interactions), and the outer contours every layer (for desired surface finish).